Pale of Settlement

+Etymology

+Pale of Settlement is a traditional translation of Russian čerta osedlosti (lit. 'boundary of settlement') and was first attested in English in the 1890s.

+The term pale with the archaic meaning "a district or territory within determined bounds, or subject to a particular jurisdiction" was first used in the 1540s to describe various defended enclosures of territory inside other countries, such as the English jurisdiction of Ireland and of France.
+The meaning was extended from the older sense "an area enclosed by a fence", though the meaning doesn't necessarily refer to a literal fence, even in its early use.
+The word itself, attested since the 12th century, was derived from Latin palus (denoting "a stake" and "a wooden post used by Roman soldiers to represent an opponent during fighting practice").
+By extension, the Pale is also shorthand for the Pale of Settlement.

 History

-The territory that would become the Pale first began to enter Russian hands in 1772, with the First Partition of Poland.
-At the time, most Jews (and in fact most Russians) were restricted in their movements.
-The Pale came into being under the rule of Catherine the Great in 1791, initially as a measure to speed colonization of territory on the Black Sea recently acquired from the Ottomans.
+The territory that would become the Pale first began to enter Imperial Russian hands in 1772, with the First Partition of Poland.
+At the time, most Jews (and in fact most imperial subjects) were restricted in their movements.
+The Pale came into being under the rule of Catherine the Great in 1791, initially as a measure to speed colonization of territory on the Black Sea recently acquired from the Ottoman Empire.
 Jews were allowed to expand the territory available to them, but in exchange Jewish merchants could no longer do business in non-Pale Russia.

-The institution of the Pale became more significant following the Second Partition of Poland in 1793, since, until then, Russia's Jewish population had been rather limited.
+The institution of the Pale became more significant following the Second Partition of Poland in 1793, since, until then, the empire's (former Muscovy's) Jewish population had been rather limited.
 The dramatic westward expansion of the Russian Empire through the annexation of Polish–Lithuanian territory substantially increased the Jewish population.
-At its height, the Pale had a Jewish population of over five million, and represented the largest component (40 percent) of the world Jewish population at that time.
-The freedom of movement of non-Jewish Russians was greatly increased, but the freedom of movement of Jews was greatly restricted and officially kept within the boundaries of the pale.
+At its height, the Pale had a Jewish population of over five million, and represented the largest component (40 percent) of the world's Jewish population at that time.
+The freedom of movement of non-Jewish imperial subjects was greatly increased, but the freedom of movement of Jews was greatly restricted and officially kept within the boundaries of the pale.